-B. Criteria: the use-specific numeric criteria set forth in 20.6.4.900 NMAC are applicable to the designated uses, except that the following segment-specific criterion applies: temperature 25° C (77°F) or less.
+B. Criteria: the use-specific numeric criteria set forth in 20.6.4.900 NMAC are applicable to the designated uses, except that the following segment-specific criterion applies: temperature 25°C (77°F) or less.

-[20.6.4.213 NMAC - Rp 20 NMAC 6.1.2211.3, 10-12-00; A, 05-23-05; A, 12-01-10; A, XX-XX]
+[20.6.4.213 NMAC - Rp 20 NMAC 6.1.2211.3, 10-12-00; A, 05-23-05; A, 12-01-10; A, XX-XX-XX]

 BASIS FOR CHANGE: The State shall from time to time, but at least once every three years, review applicable water quality standards and, as appropriate, modify and adopt standards.
 Any water body segment with water quality standards that do not include the uses specified in 40 CFR § 131.20 shall be re-examined to determine if any new information has become available.
 If such new information indicates that the uses specified in the CWA Section 101(a)(2) are attainable, the State shall revise its standards accordingly.
 The lake is a state park and national wildlife refuge.
 The area is open for boating, fishing and camping activities in the spring, summer and fall.
-The Department has no evidence that the primary contact use is not attainable.
+The Department has no evidence that the primary contact use is not attainable and information indicates that primary contact use may be existing and is likely attainable.
 To be consistent with the latest EPA recommendations for recreational contact and CWA 101(a) goals (77 FR71191, November 29, 2012), the designated use for secondary contact is upgraded to the primary contact use with corresponding criteria.